irods-contrib/irods_tools_lustre/README.md

 - resource_name - the resource in iRODS
 - resource_id
 - log_level - one of LOG_FATAL, LOG_ERR, LOG_WARN, LOG_INFO, LOG_DBG
+- irods_api_update_type - one of "direct" (if desire direct DB access in the iRODS Lustre plugin) or "policy" (if desire everything to go through the iRODS API's).

 # Running the LCAPD daemon and running the connector.